 Many outside of the religion see him as an advocate of peace, or the leader of a religion that is just like any more conventional Christian denomination – only with the added claim of being linked to the second-coming.

 Shincheonji is sure to continue to polarise, with some supporting the Church and others merely labelling it as a cult.
-A petition calling for the Church to be dissolved has attracted more than 1M signatures.
+A petition calling for the Church to be dissolved has attracted more than 1million signatures.

 But for many, Shincheonji is a way of life, and they wouldn’t want it any other way.
+If following the Shincheonji Church helps these people, then no one is entitled to order them to stop.
+Freedom of religion is a crucial tenet in any society.